82% Sole Practitioners: The Cybersecurity GTM Opportunity Nobody Sees

 One disambiguation up front: Sagentix is the GTM advisor TO this market — I do not deliver security services (no SOC 2, CMMC, ISO 27001, or penetration testing).
 The CISSP credential gives me the domain fluency to sell to cybersecurity vendors; my engagement is GTM strategy.

-The U.S. IT security consulting industry is approximately a $20 billion market served by roughly 12,700 firms (P&S Market Research, 2025; VerticalIQ, 2026b).
+The U.S. IT security consulting industry is forecast to grow from $18.1 billion in 2024 to $22.1 billion by 2032, served by thousands of firms across NAICS 541690 (Other Scientific and Technical Consulting Services) and overlapping advisory codes (P&S Market Research, 2025; VerticalIQ, 2026b).
 Within the worldwide security services segment, a single firm — Deloitte — held 16.6% revenue share in 2024, making it the largest player for the second consecutive year (Deloitte Global, 2025; Gartner, 2025).
 That is dominant.
-But look at the other end of the spectrum: the overwhelming majority of management, scientific, and technical consulting establishments are sole practitioners with no employees, a pattern that extends across NAICS 541611 and the 541690 cluster that houses security consulting (U.S. Census Bureau, 2024; VerticalIQ, 2026a).
-In Canadian management consulting, 82% of establishments are sole practitioners (VerticalIQ, 2026a).
+But look at the other end of the spectrum: the overwhelming majority of management, scientific, and technical consulting establishments are sole practitioners with no employees — in Canadian management consulting, 82% of establishments have zero payroll employees (VerticalIQ, 2026a).
+Security consulting sits under the same NAICS 5416 parent (Management, Scientific, and Technical Consulting Services), where sole-practitioner dominance is the structural norm across subcategories (VerticalIQ, 2026a; VerticalIQ, 2026b).

 The market is shaped like a barbell.
 Giants on one end.
 Independents on the other.
 The middle is nearly empty.